hyunkyu-Park/66DaysOfData/README.md

   ㆍ modified and submitted the presentations that I made yesterday for the certification.
   ㆍ Studied Linear regression at Building AI.
 I know it's been a so while.
 I am going to catch up with other AIQ members.
   ㆍ Studied the 'Hashing' which is crucial data structure in computer science and solved some algorithm questions from leetcode and Baekjoon.

+__Day 52__

+  ㆍI took a certificate test for AI Storytelling.
+It was harder than I thought it would be.
+However, the presentation that one of the AIQ members presented today was very helpful 😁
+  ㆍFinally finished 'Building AI - created by University of Helsinki.
+I should do a general review when I have time.